raltunel/perps-app/README.md

 # Perps App Monorepo

-## Run App Locally with Docker (in case the Ambient Perps Website is temporarily down)
+## Run App Locally with Docker (in case the Ambient Perps Website is down)

 1. Install Docker Desktop (https://www.docker.com/get-started/)
 2. Open the Terminal within Docker Desktop (in the bottom right corner)